Wmag-team/testjob_megahant/README.md

-## Full instructions on how to install and run the latest laravel on docker containers + redis + postgres
+## Full instructions on how to install and run the latest laravel on docker containers + redis + postgres + Horizon Jobs

 Just follow this instruction and have a fun with developing software :)
+After this installation on any server you will have complite working last version of laravel with Jobs queue on Redis, controlled by Horizon - it will give unlimited options to produce any Queue with any confiuration!
+Good luck!

 ### Installation with explanations: